koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

 - Copy ssh public key using ssh-copy-id <hostname> from /home/ansible/.ssh/ location.

       $ ssh-copy-id <hostname/ip>
+exp. ssh-copy-id 172.31.18.87
+youll still need a password to be able to transfer the key
 - Now login to remote server without providing password with the following command:

       $ ssh user_name@hostname